giussepi/segmentation-co-training/README.md

 ### Cotraining tools

 #### ExpandPrediction
 Use this class to post-process the cotraining masks between iterations.
 This class intersects the cotraining results with the combined predicted masks, from both models using the `postprocessing_threshold`; and returns masks containing the hole predicted areas for each intersection.
-The intuition of this tool is the folowing: if we are working with the disagreement strategy, the disagreement new areas in the training mask can be tiny, making the learning process hard because a few pixels are not going to provide too much information.
+The intuition behind this tool is the folowing: if we are working with the disagreement strategy, the disagreement new areas in the training mask can be tiny, making the learning process hard because a few pixels are not going to provide too much information.
 In this sense, the `ExpandPrediction` class will return the whole combined prediced areas (based on `postprocessing_threshold`) that are intersected by those disagreement pixels.
 Thus, the new cotraining masks will have new and wider areas/annotations which contains at least one disagreement pixel.

+This class can be used along with the `CoTraining` class as shown in the second point of the Co-Training sections [link](https://github.com/giussepi/segmentation-co-training#run-co-training-algorithm) and separately (and example is shown in subsequent paragraphs).
+When used in the CoTraining class the combined predictions and disagreement/agreement/self-combined masks are merged with the current ground truth mask.
+This is part of the integration with the co-training training algorithm.

 Some examples are shown below: (in all cases the images from lef to right are Combined predictions mask, disagreement mask, expanded disagreement mask.

 1. Expanding a few disagreement pixels